Results 1 - 10 from 23 for red tide bloom in 0.561 sec.

 Delaware's Pollution Control Strategy --- Delaware Department of Water Resources

-The decay of the algal bloom may reduce the level of dissolved oxygen in the water. anoxia: The absence of oxygen, or a pathological ... includes nutrients, sediment, pathogens, toxic metals, carcinogens, oxygen-demanding materials, and all other harmful substances. red tide: Discoloration of sea water caused by one-celled algae that produce a substance toxic ...
+Common algae include dinoflagellates, diatoms, seaweeds, and kelp. algal bloom: A rapid growth of algae caused by excess nutrients in a body of water ... nutrients, sediment, pathogens, toxic metals, carcinogens, oxygen-demanding materials, and all other harmful substances. red tide: Discoloration of sea water caused by one-celled algae that produce a substance ...

 www.dnrec.state.de.us